Connie Bonaros: Career

 Bonaros has undergraduate degrees in Laws and Arts (Modern Greek and Social Politics) from the University of Adelaide.
 She had worked as a lawyer from 2003 until 2006.
 From 2005 onwards, Bonaros worked as an advisor to Nick Xenophon and John Darley.
 Bonaros stood at the 2014 state election as the second candidate on the Independent Nick Xenophon Team ticket in the Legislative Council.
 At the time Bonaros was a staffer to Darley, who led the ticket.
 Although the Independent Nick Xenophon Team ticket polled 12.9% of the statewide vote, enough to elect Darley, Bonaros' bid for election was unsuccessful.
 She joined Senator Stirling Griff's office as his chief of staff when he was elected at the 2016 federal election.

-Connie Bonaros was SA-Best's lead candidate for the Legislative Council at the 2018 South Australian state election.
-She was successfully elected at the 2018 state election, becoming one of SA-Best's two parliamentarians, alongside Frank Pangallo.
+Connie Bonaros was SA Best's lead candidate for the Legislative Council at the 2018 South Australian state election.
+She was successfully elected at the 2018 state election, becoming one of SA Best's two parliamentarians, alongside Frank Pangallo.

 Bonaros introduced a bill for a ban on child-like sex dolls in August 2019.
 The bill received the support of both the opposition Labor and governing Liberal parties, was given royal assent in October 2019, and came into effect in January 2020.

 Bonaros has campaigned for tighter regulation of anime and manga, due to concerns over depiction of child exploitation material.
 In February 2020, she called for an urgent review of Australian classification laws, highlighting Eromanga Sensei and No Game No Life as series that involve children and themes of incest, rape and sexual abuse.
 In July 2020, Books Kinokuniya removed those two series from their Sydney store, as well as five others, including Sword Art Online and Goblin Slayer.
 Bonaros' advocacy also led to volumes of No Game No Life being refused classification by the Australian Classification Board.

 In January 2020, Connie Bonaros made a complaint of inappropriate sexual harassment against another member of Parliament, with the incident involving a slap and having occurred at a Christmas party at Parliament House.
 It soon emerged the complaint was against Sam Duluk, Liberal MP for Waite, who apologised and resigned from a parliamentary committee chair position.
-Following Bonaros' allegations and a report being made to the police, a statement was issued in April of 2020 by South Australia Police confirming that Duluk was facing one count of basic assault and would appear in court at a later date.
+Following Bonaros' allegations and a report being made to the police, a statement was issued in April 2020 by South Australia Police confirming that Duluk was facing one count of basic assault and would appear in court at a later date.
 Duluk was ultimately acquitted in August 2021 due to the conflicting testimony of Bonaros and a Greens staffer, the latter of whom had suggested a different and irreconcilable version of events, per magistrate John Wells.
 However, Wells labeled Duluk's behaviour towards Bonaros as "rude, unpleasant, insensitive and disrespectful".
 The following month, Tammy Franks used parliamentary privilege to levy additional allegations of sexual harassment and harassing remarks against Duluk.